kuyeol/Document/Neuroscience_markdown/006_Neuroscience_compressed.md

 Contents in Brief

-1.
-Studying the Nervous Systems of Humans and Other Animals 1
+1.Studying the Nervous Systems of Humans and Other Animals 1

 ## UNIT I NEURAL SIGNALING

-2.Electrical Signals of Nerve Cells 31
+2. Electrical Signals of Nerve Cells 31
-3.Voltage-Dependent Membrane Permeability 47
+3. Voltage-Dependent Membrane Permeability 47
-4.Channels and Transporters 69
+4. Channels and Transporters 69
-5.Synaptic Transmission 93
+5. Synaptic Transmission 93
-6.Neurotransmitters, Receptors, and Their Effects 129
+6. Neurotransmitters, Receptors, and Their Effects 129
-7.Molecular Signaling within Neurons 165
+7. Molecular Signaling within Neurons 165

 ## UNIT II SENSATION AND SENSORY PROCESSING